 There are currently two federal laws-one passed in 1933 and the other in 1982-that relate to the preference of domestic suppliers for government purchases.
-The initial idea of Buy American dates back to the Buy American Act signed on March 3, 1933 during President Herbert Hoover's last day in office.
-The legislation was motivated in part by the "Buy British" marketing campaign in 1931, which was the British government's attempt to handle a balance of payments crisis without relying on tariffs.
-Additionally, there was growing frustration from U.S. leaders over the amount of "Made in England" construction materials purchased to build U.S. government properties.
-In the aftermath of the Great Depression, the legislation was also intended to safeguard American jobs for a major upcoming construction contract-the Hoover Dam.
+The initial idea of Buy American dates back to the Hoover Administration and was inspired by similar "Buy British" policies that attempted to address trade deficits without the use of tariffs.
+In a case of history repeating itself, U.S. leaders were also irritated by the volume of construction materials that were "Made in England", which draws comparisons to the anger caused by "Made in China" products in the U.S. today.
+The adoption of these initial Buy American policies came in lockstep with the forthcoming construction of the Hoover Dam, which aimed to employ American workers and use American construction materials.